- What’s On

 Secret chambers of the black eunuchs; how Iznik lit up a Yorkshire mansion; Orientalist selfies: JF Lewis and his wife in picture; Black Sea hunting: first catch your sparrowhawk; shepherd’s delight: the wonders of white cheese…

-The Silk Road citadel of İshak Pasha on Anatolia’s eastern frontier, Byzantine glory in Sicily, the Assyrian Empire’s final flourish; Vambery, Orientalist and spy; a legendary lunch – Pandeli revived, beetroot beauty…
+The Silk Road citadel of İshak Pasha on Anatolia’s eastern frontier; Byzantine glory in Sicily; the BM celebrates the Assyrian Empire’s final flourish; Norman Stone admires Ármin Vámbéry, Orientalist and spy.
+Plus a legendary lunch – Pandeli revived; and the beauty of beetroot

 Birds of the Kızırlırmak Delta, intrepid travels on horseback through ancient Phrygia, the magnificent Bosphorus panoramas of Joseph Schranz, Iris Love and Aphrodite, Kavafyan Konak – the oldest surviving Bosphorus mansion, and peerless pears.